Skip to main content

 We have attracted research funding from the Wellcome Trust and the Innovate UK for projects on the psychology of peer-review in funding allocations; behavioural science insights in strategic innovation, and technology foresight in SMEs.

-We disseminate research findings through publications in top international academic journals, interdisciplinary as well as subject-specialist conferences, the press and through academic / practice partnerships with corporate organizations and public institutions.
+We disseminate research findings through publications in top international academic journals, interdisciplinary as well as subject-specialist conferences, the press and through academic / practice partnerships with corporate organisations and public institutions.

 Decision making under uncertainty is a contemporary issue in management which is receiving growing attention from both scholars and practitioners.
 In particular, the research field of strategic foresight addresses strategic decision making under uncertainty and how foresight techniques (e.g. scenario planning, technology roadmapping, Delphi) contribute to cognitive dynamics and strategic investment decisions under uncertainty.
 Research on strategic foresight also addresses the foresight techniques and approaches that public decision makers can use for supporting their policies.
 Emerging research areas in this stream address the role of new digital technologies (e.g. Artificial Intelligence) in enhancing the design and implementation of traditional foresight techniques and the development of new foresight techniques tailored to SMEs.
 Current research project in the hub include: